jon-jacky/Piety/editors/demo.md

 ### Demonstrate editing without autoindent ###

-If the *pmacs* editor is not already running, start it now.
+Start a new *pmacs* editor session, to ensure it will use the version without the autoindent feature that you just copied from the *demo* directory.

 Load the file *sked_fragments.py* into the editor: the initial version you just copied from *editors/demo* into *editors*.